hhlitval/File-Analyzer/README.md

 # File Analyzer
-This project is currently under construction
+This project is currently in development